 - Cost savings through leveraging construction volume to reduce premium cost - Limits are dedicated to the project - Uniform and consistent coverage for all projects - Control and continuity over terms and conditions - Enhanced and better coverage - Acceptance of all projects and contractors of every tier - Better control over the claims process - Assurance that coverage is in place for full value and entire duration - Ensures automatic transfer of coverage to the University's Property insurance program when Builder's Risk is terminated.
 This avoids any lapse in coverage.

-How and when is a loss reported?
+What happens when a loss occurs?
+How is a loss reported?